dogmoneyswap/safe-react/README.md

 The code is deployed to a testing website automatically on each push via a GitHub Action.
 The GitHub Action will create a new subdomain and post the link as a comment in the PR.

-When pushing to the `main` branch, the code will be automatically deployed to [staging](https://safe-team.staging.gnosisdev.com/).

 ### Production